Armored Heart: Tamed Soul

 The mystery woman saw them both approaching, and immediately adopted a laid back posture that might have been convincing if they hadn’t seen her before, and didn’t look terribly comfortable given the woman’s backpack.
 “You,” she intoned, then winced.
 “The wom… err, the gir… um.”
 As she spoke, her tone pitched down.
 Was she trying to sound more world weary, or maybe seem like a man?

 “Yes,” Celia said, shaking her head.
-“You can stop all of...” she trailed off, waving generally in the alchemist’s direction.
+“You can stop all of…" She trailed off, waving generally in the alchemist’s direction.

-“Not yet,” the woman growled, then looked left and right in an unguarded way that no self-respecting rogue would ever be caught dead doing - and they would have been caught by then.
+“Not yet,” the woman growled, then looked left and right in an unguarded way that no self-respecting rogue would ever be caught dead doing – and they would have been caught by then.
 “Okay.
 The coast is clear.
 Come with me.”
-With that, she scurried off, giving Celia and Lauren a clear view of why she had been avoiding people - she bumped into no less than three people as she tried to move nimbly with that backpack, apologizing in that affected gravelly voice to each.
+With that, she scurried off, giving Celia and Lauren a clear view of why she had been avoiding people, as she bumped into no less than three people as she tried to move nimbly with that backpack, apologizing in that affected gravelly voice to each.

 With a disbelieving glance at the priestess, a shrug, and a sigh, Celia set off to follow her.